cccntu/forking-an-agent/README.md

     - This probably requires something like a process manager to control the lifecycle of processes (agents).

 - Agent handoff pattern in [OpenAI Swarm](https://github.com/openai/swarm)
-    - It uses tool call to swap the system prompt and tools available, and also support environmental variables.
+    - It uses tool calls to swap the system prompt and tools available, and also supports environmental variables.
-    - Handoff also benefit from a shared conversation history, but it's bad for prompt caching, and swapping system prompt is likely to be out of distribution (unless it's trained into the model)
+    - While handoff benefits from shared conversation history, it is suboptimal for prompt caching, and swapping system prompts may lead to out-of-distribution behavior (unless specifically trained for it).
-    - One could extend the agent forking pattern to include some of these features.
-Or even support handoff after a child process is forked.
-Similar to Fork-Exec pattern in Unix.
+    - The agent forking pattern could be extended to incorporate these features, potentially supporting handoff after forking, similar to the Fork-Exec pattern in Unix.

 ## License